These Foods Reduce High Blood Pressure

 3. Dark Chocolate

 Dark chocolate has been celebrated before regarding its benefits to health.
-With significantly less sugar than milk chocolate, it is a preferred sweet treat for the health conscious.
+With significantly less sugar than milk chocolate, it is a preferred sweet treat for the health-conscious.
 In addition to lower sugar content, dark chocolate contains antioxidants, which help to lower your risk of cardiovascular disease.
 One hundred grams a day with some yogurt or eaten with fruit will keep your blood pressure down and heart disease at bay.

 Nitric oxide is responsible for promoting vasodilation (widening of the arteries), which therefore promotes optimal blood flow.
-Garlic is a number one source for these valuable nitrates and can be easily incorporated into any meal.
+Garlic is a number one source of these valuable nitrates and can be easily incorporated into any meal.
 You get great flavor and optimal blood pressure, it’s a win-win.

 5. Leafy Greens